Morea expedition: Intellectual context

 Winckelmann concluded his theory on the evolution of art with an explication of the Sublime period of Greek art, which had been conceived during a period of political and religious liberty.
-His theories idealised ancient Greece and increased Europeans's desire to travel to contemporary Greece.
+His theories idealised ancient Greece and increased Europeans' desire to travel to contemporary Greece.
 It was seductive to believe, as he did, that 'good taste' was born beneath the Greek sky.
 He persuaded 18th-century Europe that life in ancient Greece was pure, simple and moral, and that classical Hellas was the source from which artists should draw ideas of "noble simplicity and calm grandeur".
 Greece became the "motherland of the arts" and "the teacher of taste".

 The French government had planned the Morea expedition in the same spirit as those of James Stuart and Nicholas Revett, whose work it wished to complete.
 The semi-scientific expeditions commissioned and financed by the Society of Dilettanti remained a benchmark: these represented the first attempts to rediscover ancient Greece.
 The first, that of Stuart and Revett to Athens and the islands, took place in 1751–1753, and resulted in publication of The Antiquities of Athens, a work mined by architects and designers for models of a refined "Grecian" neoclassicism.
 The expedition of Revett, Richard Chandler and William Pars to Asia Minor took place between 1764 and 1766.
 Finally, the removal by Lord Elgin of half of the surviving marble sculptures of the Parthenon, as well as sculptures from other buildings, and their transport to Britain at the beginning of the 19th century, had inspired further philhellenic longing for the cultural glories of ancient Greece: it now seemed possible to build vast collections of ancient art in Western Europe.